 May, 1995 —

-After all, it stood inconspicuous amidst the sea of decorative souvenirs.
-Indeed, some eyes were first drawn to the accolades on display - the primetime Emmy, the CableACE award, TIME Magazine’s Man of the Year trophy - while others stared intently at the framed photo of Jane Fonda on the coffee table.
-Perhaps most alluring was the sight of “Leo”, a full-bodied stuffed lion with a curious resemblance to the one whose roar introduced an MGM Hollywood movie.
+After all, it stood rather inconspicuous amidst a sea of decorative souvenirs.
+Indeed, some eyes were first drawn to the accolades on display - the prime-time Emmy, the CableACE award, TIME Magazine’s Man of the Year cover - while others stared more intently at Jane Fonda’s image, showcased alluringly in a framed photograph.
+Perhaps most captivating, however, was the sight of ‘Leo’, a full-bodied stuffed lion who curiously resembled - and increasingly so, with each passing glance - the one whose roar set the stage for those classic MGM movies.
 A persistent rumor posited that it could be the actual lion, who by now had clearly seen better days.
-“Leo looks sick,” thought some recent visitors.
+‘Leo looks sick’, thought some recent visitors.

 But there it was, silently demanding your attention in the middle of the room.
 At the front of the desk in this top-floor office, a solid brown plaque displayed an insightful refrain:

 Either lead, follow or get out of the way.